rapidsai/docs/releases/process.md

 ## Git branching model

 RAPIDS uses a custom git branching model, [adapted from OneFlow](https://github.com/rapidsai/build-planning/issues/63) to leverage the tools GitHub provides and also focus on release-driven development.
-From more details see our guide for our [git branching]({% link resources/git.md %}) methodology.

-### Migrating projects

-For RAPIDS projects that are using another branching/development model, continue to develop with that approach until the next release.
-All development will happen on the `main` branch and new release branches of the format `release/YY.MM` will be created as part of the release process.

-From this point forward you can follow the git branching & release model used by the RAPIDS team.

 ## Release Dates